In the past decade, enterprises have increasingly turned to open source software (OSS) to replace proprietary solutions, due to four factors:

-While an open source CMS may have great support for its out-of-the-box features, that doesn’t always extend to functionalities that you bring in with plugins or integrated applications.
-Often, these third-party tools can vary in their support and security.
-Just because an open source CMS can provide the features you need with third party applications, doesn’t mean that it will receive the same support and ongoing innovation as the core software.
+While an open source CMS software may have great support for its core out-of-the-box features, that doesn’t always extend to functionalities that you bring in with plugins, additional extensions, or integrated applications.
+Often, these third-party apps or tools can vary in their support and security.
+Just because an open source CMS can provide all the features you need with third-party applications, doesn’t mean that it will receive the same support and ongoing innovation as the core software.

 9. Is a CMS really the product you need?

 Because of the popularity of solutions like WordPress CMS, many people will recommend open source CMSs for all kinds of websites.
 However, there may be better open source product categories, such as portals.

 If you’re thinking of an open source headless CMS as a general website builder for your web pages or blogging platform, it would be good to research other categories of website products to ensure you’re really using the best solution.
 This is especially important if you have different needs, such as having a flexible CMS or being able to build an ecommerce store, create websites, create content, and so forth.

 Solutions that run updates often can risk your entire site going down.
 Updates are unavoidable, but ideally, you should be able to run the update on a test site to scan for any possible errors.
 If the software provider is releasing updates every other week, this can quickly become burdensome, so it’s good to gauge before you commit to a solution.
 Check online user reviews to see if people complain about frequent updates breaking their sites.

 Open Source Is Key to Digital Innovation